hapax/hapax.github.io/_posts/2017-12-14-provability.md

 ### Conclusion

-Although Gödel proved his First and Second Incompleteness Theorems using ingenious constructions in Peano arithmetic, they are complicated and obscure the behaviour of provability in formal systems.
-Somewhat miraculously, a modal logic based on Löb's theorem (equivalent to Gödel's Second Theorem) cleanly extracts this provability fragment of PA, a result known as Arithmetic Completeness.
-The Fixed Point Theorem is the logical analogue of the diagonal lemma, giving us an algorithmic recipe for constructing (simple logical equivalents of) fixed points.
-In particular, it gives us the *logical* version of Gödel's First Theorem!
-For more details (and proofs of the two major results quoted here), Boolos' book *The Logic of Provability* is your one-stop shop, though Verbrugge's article in the <a href="https://plato.stanford.edu/entries/logic-provability/">Stanford Encyclopedia of Philosophy</a> (SEP) is a little less daunting.
+ Although Gödel proved his First and Second Incompleteness Theorems using ingenious constructions in Peano arithmetic, they are complicated and obscure provability itself as a formal notion.
+Somewhat miraculously, a modal logic based on the Gödel-Löb's axiom (equivalent to the Second Incompleteness Theorem) cleanly extracts the "provability fragment" of PA, a result known as Arithmetic Completeness.
+The Fixed Point Theorem is analogous to the diagonal lemma, giving us a recipe for constructing (simple logical equivalents of) fixed points.
+So we have a *logical* version of Gödel's First Theorem!

+For more details (and proofs of the two major results quoted here), Boolos' book *The Logic of Provability* is your one-stop shop.
+Verbrugge's article in the <a href="https://plato.stanford.edu/entries/logic-provability/">Stanford Encyclopedia of Philosophy</a> (SEP) is a little less daunting.
 For an introduction to Gödel's theorems, Raatikainen's <a href="https://plato.stanford.edu/entries/goedel-incompleteness/">SEP entry</a> is a good place to start, and Raymond Smullyan's monograph is a classic.

 ### References